starshine-bcit/hierarch/README.md

 Any user configured in Keycloak should be able to login to cryptpad.
 In order to create an admin user, please follow [these directions](https://docs.cryptpad.org/en/admin_guide/installation.html#configure-administrators).
 Alternately, you can modify the appropriate variable in ansible and rerun the playbook to insert the adminKey.

+### wikijs configuration

+An admin user will be provisioned by ansible.
+The admin should login and disable registration.
+They can also turn on Bypass Login Screen and Hide Local Authentication Provider in order to streamline the user login procedure.
+Should you need to access the local login as an admin, add `?all=1` to the login url.

+Once that is done, you can setup some groups, permissions, as well as define a default group for new users.

+### matrix configuration

+An admin user is created by ansible.
+It is recommended the adminstrator login via a desktop matrix client to perform further configuration.
+If needed, extra administrator accounts can be setup using the [User Admin API](https://matrix-org.github.io/synapse/latest/admin_api/user_admin_api.html#change-whether-a-user-is-a-server-administrator-or-not).

+The synapse server is configured with two channels which new users are auto-joined to, and are not encrypted.
+Users should be invited to the correct spaces/channels when they first login by a mod/admin.

 ### backup configuration

 While the backup is configured and set to run automatically with borgmatic, you must first manually login and initialize the repos.
 This is intentional, as it gives you the chance to backup the very important repokeys.
 These should be stored in a separate location / password store from the repo passphrase.